Halima Aden Makes History As First Model To Rock A Hijab & Burkini For ‘Sports Illustrated’

 @halima is #shatteringperceptions as the first woman to wear and hijab and burkini on the pages of #SISwim.
 Click the link in bio to learn more about her historic shoot in Kenya. (????: @yutsai88) • • • @hemingwayscollection @officialkenyaairways #HemingwaysCollection #LetKQTakeYouThere

-As Sports Illustrated Swimsuit noted, the young model was born at the Kakuma Refugee Camp in Kenya, where she lived until the age of 7 when she moved to the United States.
-For her SI Swimsuit rookie spread, she jetted off to her birth country earlier this year to shoot at Watamu Beach with photographer Yu Tsai, the report further added.
+As Sports Illustrated noted, the young model was born at the Kakuma Refugee Camp in Kenya, where she lived until the age of 7 when she moved to the United States.
+For her Sports Illustrated: Swimsuit Issue rookie spread, she jetted off to her birth country earlier this year to shoot at Watamu Beach with photographer Yu Tsai, the report further added.

-“I keep thinking [back] to six-year-old me who, in this same country, was in a refugee camp,” Halima told Sports Illustrated Swimsuit during her shoot.
+“I keep thinking [back] to six-year-old me who, in this same country, was in a refugee camp,” Halima told Sports Illustrated during her shoot.
 “So to grow up to live the American dream [and] to come back to Kenya and shoot for SI in the most beautiful parts of Kenya–I don’t think that’s a story that anybody could make up.”

-The post, which Sports Illustrated Swimsuit shared with its almost 2 million Instagram followers, garnered more than 5,600 likes and over 164 comments within a couple of hours of having been posted.
+The post, which Sports Illustrated shared with its swimsuit-centric account’s almost 2 million Instagram followers, garnered more than 5,600 likes and over 164 comments within a couple of hours of having been posted.
 Users of the social media platform took to the comments section to praise Halima’s beauty and share their excitement of the milestone for inclusion in the modeling industry.

 “YESSSSSSS ABSOLUTELY LOVEEEEEE,” one user wrote.